How to buy a ski property | The definitive guide

 Who Can Buy Property In France?

-Foreign or French nationals have the same rights when buying property in France.
+Foreign or French nationals have the same rights when buying a property in France.

 EU-citizens and non-EU-citizens are allowed to buy and live permanently in any property they wish in France (all properties are freehold).
 These rules apply when it comes to buying a holiday or an investment home.
 There are no different rules for French nationals and non-French-nationals.
 The same rules apply in all the French regions, unlike in Austria or Switzerland where rights and living permits vary greatly if you are or not a national.